 Transfer of Voluntary Contribution Balance

-Voluntary contributions and rollovers to the Member-Directed, Combined Plan, or the Additional Annuity (Traditional Pension Plan) will be sent to the ARP vendor along with the other transfer amounts in that plan.
+Voluntary contributions and rollovers to the Member-Directed Plan, Combined Plan or the Additional Annuity (Traditional Pension Plan) will be sent to the ARP vendor along with the other transfer amounts in that plan.

 Notification of New Hires

-Employers are required to notify OPERS within 10 day's of an employee's eligibility to elect an ARP using the Alternative Retirement Plan (ARP) Eligibility Notice (Form ARP-2).
-This applies to both newly hired full-time employees and those employees whose status has changed from part-time to full-time.
-A digital version of Form ARP-2 is available digitally by logging into your ECS account.
+Employers are required to notify OPERS within 10 days of an employee's eligibility to elect an ARP using the Alternative Retirement Plan (ARP) Eligibility Notice (form ARP-2).
+This applies to both newly hired, full-time employees and those employees whose status has changed from part time to full time.
+A digital version of form ARP-2 is available by logging into your ECS account.

 Social Security requires the Statement Concerning Your Employment in a Job Not Covered by Social Security (form SSA-1945) to be signed by all public employees.
 The employer must submit a copy of the signed form to the pension-paying agency.

 The mitigating rate is a portion of the employer contributions paid by university employers on behalf of their employees who choose not to join OPERS, and is intended to offset the financial impact of the loss of their contributions.

 OPERS currently withholds 0.77 percent and this rate will increase to 2.44 percent July 1, 2017 for all ARP participants.